chonnessey/robogers-neighborhood/README.md

 ### Tests
 Describe: beepBoop()

-Test: "It should return a string with a 0 if the number 0 is inputted"
+Test: "It should return an array with strings from 0 - inputted number"
-Code: beepBoop(0);
+Code: beepBoop(5);
-Expected Output: 0
+Expected Output: ["0", "1", "2", "3", "4"]

 Test: "It should return a string with "Beep!" if the number inputted is 1"
 Code: beepBoop(1);